Architecture Degree Apprenticeship

 Visiting practitioners, academics and internal researchers contribute to the teaching, and support students’ specialist knowledge development.

 Students will graduate with a Master of Architecture and Part II and Part III validated from the Royal Institute of British Architects.
+We are also seeking prescription from the Architects Registration Board (ARB).

 We require one of the following: